ThaiFi/thaifi/README.md

-# Steps to Run a Fullnode
+# Steps to Run a ThaiFi Fullnode